Sylvia Plath: Final depressive episode and death

 Plath's intentions have been debated.
 That morning, she asked her downstairs neighbor, art historian Trevor Thomas (1907–1993), what time he would be leaving.
 She also left a note reading "Call Dr. Horder", including the doctor's phone number.
-It is argued Plath turned on the gas at a time when Thomas would have been likely to see the note, but the escaping gas seeped downstairs and also rendered Thomas unconscious while he slept.
+It is argued Plath turned on the toxic coal gas oven at a time when Thomas would have been likely to see the note, but the escaping gas seeped downstairs and also rendered Thomas unconscious while he slept.
 However, in her biography Giving Up: The Last Days of Sylvia Plath, Plath's friend Jillian Becker wrote, "According to Mr. Goodchild, a police officer attached to the coroner's office...
 [Plath] had thrust her head far into the gas oven... [and] had really meant to die."
 Horder also believed her intention was clear.
 He stated that "No one who saw the care with which the kitchen was prepared could have interpreted her action as anything but an irrational compulsion."
 Plath had described the quality of her despair as "owl's talons clenching my heart".